 - 1. Personal Essay includes personal autobiographical narrative as well as fiction, biography, and oral history.
-The personal essay tells a story generated by the writer, not gathered from a secondary source. - 2.
-Research Writing incorporates primary and secondary sources and a recognized citation system. - 3.
+The personal essay tells a story generated by the writer, not gathered from a secondary source, and may take the form of memoir, literacy narrative, stories (not poems) from creative writing classes, or related type.
+Ask yourself: does this piece tell some kind of story about me? - 2.
+Research Writing incorporates primary and secondary sources and a recognized citation system.
+It can be a literary research paper, from an English core class, from an Eng400, or even from a gen ed class. - 3.
 Persuasive Writing, the purpose of which is to move readers to form or to change an opinion or to take a specific action.
 This includes literary analysis and other academic essays intended to prove a thesis as well as book reviews or other opinion-based writing.